 VA has developed newsletters, brochures, and other materials for Veterans, the public, and health care providers about the health effects of Gulf War service and VA services for Gulf War Veterans.

 The Gulf War Review provides information especially for Veterans who served in Operations Desert Shield and Desert Storm and their families.

-The Environmental Health Registry Programs brochure (495 KB, PDF) provides an overview of five VA health registry programs that track the health of Veterans exposed to environmental hazards during military service: Ionizing Radiation, Agent Orange, Gulf War, Depleted Uranium, and Toxic Embedded Fragments.
+Overview of five VA registries that track the health of Veterans exposed to environmental hazards during service: Ionizing Radiation, Agent Orange, Gulf War, Depleted Uranium, and Toxic Embedded Fragments

 Use these posters to help inform Veterans about VA benefits and services.
 Posters are not copyrighted and may be printed on 8.5" x 11" paper using a standard office printer.